-The MIS front Bezel Grill can be detached from the front of the chassis by gently tugging on the right side.
-There are two or three cables (one or two for control panel functionality, and one for the S9D network interface) at the the front left corner of the chassis (Figure 4-9).
+- 1. The MIS front bezel grill can be detached from the front of the chassis by gently tugging on the right side. - 2.
+There are two or three cables (one or two for control panel functionality, and one for the S9D Network Interface port) at the the front left corner of the chassis (Figure 4-10).
 These cables must be unattached from their corresponding sockets on the front bezel grille, before removing the grille from the chassis.
-Once detached, the new front grille can be installed.
-To do so, follow these instructions.

-- 1. Orient the front bezel grille so that the left inner edge containing the sockets (Figure 4-8) lines up with the front left edge of the chassis where the cables protrude. - Use the two latches on the bezel grille to help attach it to the chassis on the left side, and work from the right side (swinging it open like a door, rather than top or bottom, for ease of cabling).
+- 3. Once detached, the grille is easily removed so the new front grille can be installed. - 4.
+Orient the new front grille so that the left inner edge containing the sockets (Figure 4-11) lines up with the front left edge of the chassis where the cables protrude. - 5.
+Use the two latches on the bezel grille to help attach it to the chassis on the left side, and work from the right side (swinging it open like a door, rather than top or bottom, to make cabling easier).